 How to Apply

 Applications for fellowships are accepted and reviewed all year, except for applications to the Solar SunShot Initiative.
-Sunshot applications are reviewed (and offers are made) three times per year with rolling application deadlines of September 30th, January 31st, and May 31st.
+SunShot applications are reviewed (and offers are made) two times per year with rolling application deadlines of January 15th and June 15th.
+The SunShot application review process takes approximately 3-4 months.

 - Applicant Information